parmeus/docs/docs/guide/reference/restful.md

 }
 ```

-It could get the following 3 digitalSouls that are most similar with requested one.
+It could get the following 3 digitalSouls that are most similar with the requested one.
 The API will also return the similarityMatrix for those 4 digitalSouls (requested one as first, and along with 3 recommendations).

 ```
 {